Quantum techniques for eigenvalue problems: Summary and Outlook

 There has been great interest by both scientists and the general public on the question of quantum advantage, if and when quantum computers are able to perform tasks exceeding the capabilities of classical computers.
 It is generally believed that calculations of real-time dynamics and spectral functions of quantum many-body systems are areas ripe for possible quantum advantage.
 However, the dynamics of some quantum many-body system starting from a trivial initial state is not something that connects directly with real-world phenomena.
 To make connections with real-world experiments and observations, one also needs the ability to prepare energy eigenstates.
 It is not clear whether quantum advantage will be achievable for the task of eigenstate preparation.
 However, this may not be necessary.
 It may be enough for quantum eigenstate preparation to be competitive with classical computing methods to achieve quantum advantage for calculating the real-time dynamics or spectral functions for real-world applications.
 The algorithms described in this article provide some of the tools needed, but much more work is needed to address the remaining challenges.

-\bmhead{Acknowledgments} The author acknowledges support from the U.S. Department of Energy (DE-SC0021152, DE-SC0013365, DE-SC0023658) and the SciDAC-4 and SciDAC-5 NUCLEI Collaborations.
+\bmhead{Acknowledgments} The author acknowledges support from the U.S. National Science Foundation (PHY-2310620), the U.S. Department of Energy (DE-SC0021152, DE-SC0013365, DE-SC0023658) and the SciDAC-4 and SciDAC-5 NUCLEI Collaborations.
 This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.